jjackson19862017/Milestone4_Recipes/README.md

 This could be seen as a second test to make sure different 'meal_types', 'difficultys' were working as should do.

 Updated Readme file.

+## Monday 10th Feburary 2020,

+### Updated index.html

+I have moved the recipes.html to index.html so I can get rid of the recipes.html and change it to a recipe_details.html.
+I have changed the app.py to reflect this.

+The purpose of this is to show people the most viewed recipes, and then they can either click on them, or search for them.
+This will then send them to a more detailed page.